-- Try to solve other’s problems first if they need you (consultancy).
+- Try to solve others’ problems first if they need you (consultancy).

 - Meet relevant and well-known people in the market.

 - Build your network and invest in people.

 #5.
 Prabhakar Mundkur

-Branding Consultant, Prabhakar Mundkur, who was LinkedIn #1 Top Voice in 2016, has used social media and PR in trade magazines, building relationships with publications, and contributing to them by way of articles to build a personal brand.
+Branding Consultant, Prabhakar Mundkur, who was LinkedIn’s #1 Top Voice in 2016, has used social media and PR in trade magazines, building relationships with publications, and contributing to them by way of articles to build a personal brand.

 The image of your business is dependent on your own personal image, especially if you’re the CEO or founder of a business.
 Your network automatically becomes the network of the business.

 #6.
 Chitra Lele

-I use a mix of methods, both online and offline, right from leveraging my personal blog to collaborating through podcasts, and from sharing case studies to delivering seminars.
+I use a mix of methods, both online and offline, from leveraging my personal blog to collaborating through podcasts, and from sharing case studies to delivering seminars.

 These methods have helped me to build up my credibility and integrity which then has got mapped to loyal brand advocates.
 A strong personal brand helps me to create a direct connection with my audience like software clients, the academic community, business partners, etc.

 My personal brand helps me to share my life mission and vision.
-It helps me to live out my pure purpose of helping people to tap into their innate powerhouse of positive energy.
+It helps me to live out my pure purpose of helping people tap into their innate powerhouse of positive energy.

-By following a creative content and PR strategy, I ensure that my audience recognizes who I am, what I stand for and what value I offer through my business solutions, creative pursuits and academic projects.
+By following a creative content and PR strategy, I ensure that my audience recognizes who I am, what I stand for, and what value I offer through my business solutions, creative pursuits, and academic projects.

-For me, after overcoming initial hurdles, I realized the personal branding is more than ‘ME’; it is rather about how to build a ‘WE’ centric focus through my values, work, purpose, etc.
+For me, after overcoming initial hurdles, I realized that personal branding is more than ‘ME’; it is rather about how to build a ‘WE’ centric focus through my values, work, purpose, etc.

 Trying to follow others or fit in does not work.
 It is a trap that one should never fall into.
-Each one of us is unique so we should shine our light on our uniqueness and share it with the world, for the greater good of our world.
+Each one of us is unique so we should shine a light on our uniqueness and share it with the world, for the greater good of our world.

-Some very important marketing tips that I follow and which will help one and all are: create a memorable blurb and value proposition, post value-driven content regularly, help others through your expertise, share knowledge, seek feedback, etc.
+Some very important marketing tips that I follow and which will help one and all are: create a memorable blurb and value proposition, post-value-driven content regularly, help others through your expertise, share knowledge, seek feedback, etc.

 #7.
 Amyn Ghadiali

-Amyn Ghadiali, Director – Strategy, Gozoop, believes in the timing of the universe, in being authentic and his most important personal branding tip is to spend time online understanding social media platforms.
+Amyn Ghadiali, Director – Strategy, Gozoop, believes in the timing of the universe, and in being authentic and his most important personal branding tip is to spend time online understanding social media platforms.

 As we are in an industry that is driven by people, the value of that trust is intangible.
 However, the most important caveat to keep in mind is that the quality of one’s work needs to speak for itself too otherwise it will fade away quickly.

-That’s my life’s mission honestly – impact lives positively through interactions and my work.
+That’s my life’s mission honestly – to impact lives positively through interactions and my work.
 I think what has worked beautifully for me is to just be me and express what I feel/believe.

 4 years back I gave an interview where I tried to experiment and craft something that I felt would excite the journalist or grab more eyeballs, but that never got picked up.
 I always remember that because I know authenticity can be felt.